Billing

 Finding these answers will help you build a template that outlines the payment plan model and conditions that best serve your business.

-Attorney payment plans are easy to execute with the right legal billing software.
-The best legal payment software systems perform the heavy lifting, so you can get back to your practice.
-Features should include invoicing, payment tracking, and reports that help check balances and provide financial planning insight.
+The best legal payment software systems make payment plans easy to execute by doing the heavy lifting, which lets you get back to your practice.
+Features should include automated invoice generation and delivery, payment tracking, and reports that help check balances and provide financial planning insight.

-Late payments are a reality that many law firms face, so knowing how to handle them before implementing a payment plan is essential.
+Late payments are a reality that many law firms face, so it’s essential to know how to handle them before implementing a payment plan.
+Questions you’ll need to answer include:

-3. Will you charge a penalty for missed payments?
+• Will you charge interest or late fees for missed payments?
 How much?

 Communicating these answers to clients will set clear expectations that increase the likelihood of getting paid on time.

 During the initial consultation with your client, transparency is key.
-It's important to understand their financial situation to determine the most appropriate payment plan.
-If they can only afford $200 monthly installments, anything more can lead to frustration and be a recipe for failure.
-Take the time to assess what amount is realistic for your client before signing an agreement.
+Understanding their financial situation is important to determine their most appropriate payment plan.
+If they can only afford $200 monthly installments, anything more can lead to frustration and missed payments.

 In addition to the amount, you’ll also want to discuss the following: